nwihardjo/COMP3111/README.md

 ## L16

 **System analysis and design** structures use-case model and prepares it for implementation to provide precise and detailed understanding of the requirements.
+It prioritise design goals and develop trade-offs against each other and managerial goals.

+General design strategy for technical issues: **encapsulate and isolate** implementation environment by creating ***bridge* classes** that represent occurrences of components in the implementation environment.

 ### Architectural Analysis and Design

-**Subsystem layers** consists of:
+**Subsystem** identifies main structural components and relationship between them to encapsulate its content and provide interface to other subsystem to **manage complexity**. **Subsystem layers** consists of:

 - **Closed layered**: depend only on the layer immediately below it.
 Lower coupling, higher overhead
 - **Open layered**: depend on any layer below it.
 Higher coupling, less overhead

-**Subsystem partition** organises subsystems in one layer into different services, resulted in peer to peer services within a layer.
+**Subsystem partition** organises subsystems in one layer into different **services**, resulted in peer to peer services within a layer.